mia-platform/documentation/docs/business_suite/microlc/plugin_configuration.md

 To integrate this kind of plugins we rely on the [`qiankun`](https://qiankun.umijs.org/) solution, that requires most attention on the developer side.

-To integrate a `qiankun` plugin with `microlc`, you must adapt your web application following the steps described [here](https://github.com/umijs/qiankun/blob/master/docs/guide/tutorial.md#micro-app): the right procedure depends on the framework used to build the website.
+To integrate a `qiankun` plugin with `micro-lc`, you must adapt your web application following the steps described [here](https://github.com/umijs/qiankun/blob/master/docs/guide/tutorial.md#micro-app): the right procedure depends on the framework used to build the website.